vectara/vectara-docs/www/docs/api-reference/api-keys/list-api-keys.md

 import {Config} from '@site/docs/definitions.md';
 import {vars} from '@site/static/variables.json';

-The List API keys endpoint lists all existng API keys for a customer ID.
+The List API Keys endpoint lists all existing API keys for a customer ID.
 It also shows what corpora are accessed by these keys and with what permissions.